-As a professional organization, we value collaboration, openness, courage, trust, creativity and innovation, excellence, agility, and resilience.
+As a professional organization, we value collaboration, openness, courage, trust, creativity and innovation, equity, diversity and belonging, excellence, agility and resilience.
 These are hallmarks of our practice.

 We promote activities aimed at fostering a greater role for universities in responding to Canada’s needs for training and retraining;

 We participate in forums affecting educational policy-making; acting as an advocate for expanding lifelong learning opportunities;